self-supervisor/How_to_stay_curious_while_avoiding_noisy_TVs/README.md

 Also thanks to the amazing [gym-minigrid](https://github.com/Farama-Foundation/gym-minigrid) repo for providing us with an environment to iterate our ideas quickly.
 For minigrid make sure to install the singelton (non-procedurally generated) Minigrid repo we provide in the minigrid directory to get the results from the paper.

 The retro games code is based almost entirely on the [large scale study of cusiorisity driven learning repo](https://arxiv.org/abs/1808.04355) with some small changes to implement aleatoric uncertainty estimation.

-If you have any issues with the code please reach out!
-You can email me or find me on Twitter.

 When developing the aleatoric uncertainty quantification code, the following repos were helpful: